Harrtron/blog.gas-cast.co.uk/content/post/competitions/win-brighton-tickets-0819.md

 ### How to enter

-__TWITTER:__ Simply follow our profile, https://twitter.com/gascastpodcast, and retweet the competition tweet.
+__TWITTER:__ Simply follow our profile, https://twitter.com/gascastpodcast, and retweet the pinned competition tweet.

 _Three pairs of tickets are available to win!_

-__FACEBOOK:__ Simply like our page, https://facebook.com/gascastpodcast, and share the competition post.
+__FACEBOOK:__ Simply like our page, https://facebook.com/gascastpodcast, and share the pinned competition post.

 _Two pairs of tickets are available to win!_